Acquired Governor: An acquired governor is the result of an association (stored in the amygdala and hippocampus) that

 Developmental manifold: The combination of genetic, environmental, social and cultural factors that affect human development

 Dopamine: A neurotransmitter that helps neurons send signals to help control the brain’s reward and pleasure centres; also involved with movement and emotional responses

 Down-regulate: To reduce another person’s level of arousal (or your own)

 Dyad: A system that consists of two parts, e.g. parent-child, caregiver-child.
 Dyadic interactions are the primary platform for human development.

 Dynamic systems theory: In Self-Reg, the idea that self-regulation involves all five stress domains (biological, emotion, cognitive, social and prosocial), and that all parts of that system are interdependent and affect each other

-Dysregulation: A suboptimal state that occurs when our stress load is so high that various systems for thinking, social engagement and metabolic recovery are compromised.
+Dysregulation: Occurs when stress levels are so high that various systems for thinking and metabolic recovery are compromised.
 The signs of dysregulation can show up in our physical well-being, behaviour, mood and attention level.